 We rarely think about this.
-We think existence worth talking about started when hunters and gatherers settled into agrarian pursuits 10,000 years ago.
+We think life worth talking about started when hunters and gatherers settled into agrarian pursuits 10,000 years ago.

-These are big numbers.
-Most of us have more manageable notions.
-The Gregorian calendar starts counting with the birth of Christ, and so we are barely into the 3rd millennium.
+300,000 years is a big number.
+The Gregorian calendar starts the count with the birth of Christ.
+On this reckoning, we are barely into the 3rd millennium.

-North Koreans are even better situated Their 'meaningful existence' calender starts with the birth of Kim IL-sung on April 15, 1912.
+For North Koreans, the calender starts with the birth of Kim Il-sung on April 15, 1912.
 On this reckoning, 2017 becomes Juche 106.

-Although fierce winds are blowing, our quarrels and concerns seem increasingly minuscule, our projects and prospects smaller still.
+Although dreadful winds are blowing, our ambitions grow larger and our concerns increasingly minuscule.

-- "What would it take to get us to start talking about what is going on?"
+- "What would it take to get us to start really talking to one another?"

 - "Would we rather die than admit complicity?

 How Children Become Adults: